Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 Early Intervention Services

 Early intervention services aim to identify and address substance use issues before they develop into full-blown addiction.
 These services include screening programs, counseling, and referral to treatment for individuals showing signs of drug use.
-Early intervention can prevent the progression of drug use and mitigate its long-term impact on health and well-being.
+Early intervention prevents the progression of drug use and mitigates its long-term impact on health and well-being.

 These measures help prevent the widespread infestation of hallucinogen addiction.
 Its effects highlight the importance of these measures.